loraradoycheva/hedonometer-project/README.md

 trailing off toward the sad end than the happy end.
 The middle 90% of words fall between scores of 3.18 and 7.08, suggesting that truly extreme words are relatively rare.

-The NYT data was scored using the labMT dataset.

 ### We have selected a time period from 2015 to 2025, separating it into two periods: before and after the pandemic.